dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/modeling.md

 With such a hierarchical partition key, queries can be easily sent only to the a relevant subset of sub-partitions.
 For example, if you query for the Orders of a specific tenant, those queries will only be executed against the sub-partitions for that tenant.

 If you don't configure a partition key with EF, a warning will be logged at startup; EF Core will create containers with the partition key set to `__partitionKey`, and won't supply any value for it when inserting items.
-While this can work and may be a good way to start as you're exploring Cosmos DB and your data modeling, it is highly discouraged to deploy a production application without a well-configured partition key strategy.
+When no partition key is set, your container will be limited to 20 GB of data, which is the maximum storage for a single [logical partition](/azure/cosmos-db/partitioning-overview).
+While this can work for small dev/ test applications, it is highly discouraged to deploy a production application without a well-configured partition key strategy.

-Once your partition keys properties are properly configured, you can provide values for them in queries; see [Querying with partition keys](xref:core/providers/cosmos/querying#partition-keys) for more information.
+Once your partition key properties are properly configured, you can provide values for them in queries; see [Querying with partition keys](xref:core/providers/cosmos/querying#partition-keys) for more information.

 ## Discriminators

 Since multiple entity types may be mapped to the same container, EF Core always adds a `$type` discriminator property to all JSON documents you save (this property was called `Discriminator` before EF 9.0); this allows EF to recognize documents being loaded from the database, and materialize the right .NET type.
-Developers coming from relational databases may be familiar with discriminators in the context of [table-per-hierarchy inheritance (TPH)](xref:core/modeling/inheritance#table-per-hierarchy-and-discriminator-configuration); in Cosmos, discriminators are used not just in inheritance mapping scenarios, but also because the same container can contain completely different document types.
+Developers coming from relational databases may be familiar with discriminators in the context of [table-per-hierarchy inheritance (TPH)](xref:core/modeling/inheritance#table-per-hierarchy-and-discriminator-configuration); in Azure Cosmos DB, discriminators are used not just in inheritance mapping scenarios, but also because the same container can contain completely different document types.

 The discriminator property name and values can be configured with the standard EF APIs, [see these docs for more information](xref:core/modeling/inheritance).
 If you're mapping a single entity type to a container, are confident that you'll never be mapping another one, and would like to get rid of the discriminator property, call [HasNoDiscriminator](/dotnet/api/Microsoft.EntityFrameworkCore.Metadata.Builders.EntityTypeBuilder.HasNoDiscriminator):